Drug challenge in the allergy clinic (1308)

 - If there is a serious or anaphylactic reaction, emergency medicine will be given right away.
 The medicine is called epinephrine and comes in an Epinephrine Auto-injector.

-- By signing the consent form, permission has been given to do a drug challenge and treat any reactions.
+- By signing the consent form for the challenge, permission has been given to do a drug challenge and treat any reaction.

 What happens after a clinic drug challenge?